 Ask Your Friends And Family

-You can always ask your friends and family if they would like anything that you’re getting rid of.
+You can ask your friends and family if they like what you’re getting rid of.
 It won’t hurt to ask!
 If they don’t, you can always try the other avenues we’ve mentioned.

 International moving can be stressful, but you can trust Tippet Richardson to take good care of your belongings.
 Our company is CAM’s Certified Canadian Overseas Mover and is proud to be your full-service international mover in Toronto.
-From furniture packing to going through customs and unpacking, our hands-on crew will be there to help you every step of the way.
 Call our Toronto office today for all your moving needs!